gvcallen/parax/README.md

 At its core, the library provides a `Parameter` class which can be set as fixed for training, as well as assigned arbitrary metadata.
 Core metadata includes assigning a name, description, scale, units, bounds and probability distribution, bijector/transform.

 The transform and scale metadata are particularly useful.
-The raw `value` inside a parameter is *untransformed* and *unscaled*.
+The raw `value` inside a parameter is stored *untransformed* and *unscaled*.
 However, parameters can be used directly in mathematical expression as if they were JAX arrays, at which point these transforms are applied.
 This completely abstract the underlying *value* (to be used in optimization) from the user.

 Further, `Parax` also provides an extended version of Equinox's `Module` in `parax.Module`.
 This allows for parameter-aware module inspection and manipulation.
 For example, parameters can easily be flattened, updated using a single string assigned using the hierarchy, and mapped in batches.